simonsleo/To_Do_List/README.md

 5. What is the connection between Multi-level Clustering, time blocks referred in the book and multi-scale CNN?

 The book "Time－Series_Prediction_and_Applications_－__A_Machine_Intelligence_Approach"
+The author proposed dynamic stochastic automaton to predict the time series. state transition is used to predicit time series??
+What is the theory?

 6. how to define the prediction error of time series.